 Think Tank on Experiencing Art in Public Space

-This project (or: curriculum) focuses on the connection between art, architecture and society and wants to explore those relationships together with students.
+This project (or: curriculum) – Think Tank on Experiencing Art in Public Space – focuses on the connection between art, architecture and society and wants to explore those relationships together with students.
 More specifically, it wants to examine the relevance of art in the public space, what it can do for society, and its educational value.

 The project is primarily based on experiencing art and architecture (and its interactions) in the public space in real life (in situ), rather than through an image.
 With the underlying idea that by experiencing art and architecture, exchanges take place that are only possible in situ.
 This approach is in line with what architecture critic Juhani Pallasmaa argues in his introduction “The Eyes of the Skin.”
 According to him, multiple senses are needed to experience architecture and sculpture which cannot be achieved by viewing an image.